Snowdonia Walk

 Click image to visit gallery of 6 images.

-The start of this Snowdonia walk is the Snowdon Mountain Railway Station in Llanberis (Grid ref.
+The start of this walk is the Snowdon Mountain Railway Station in Llanberis (Grid ref.
 SH 582 598).
 Walk south along the main road and take the first road on your right.
-This leads you past some cottages/houses and the start of the ascent to the summit.
+This leads you past some cottages/houses and the start of the Llanberis Path which leads to the summit.
 The road turns south and shortly after you take the signed path on the left (Grid ref.
 SH 582 590).

 The top is now in sight and all that remains is the easy final section to the summit cairn.
-On most days you will not be alone and there is usually a bustling atmosphere as people enjoy the view.
+On most days you will not be alone and there is usually a bustling atmosphere as people enjoy the view and celebrating the achievement of reaching the summit.

 Other walks nearby